Freshwater drum: Description

+The eye of the freshwater drum contains a tapetum lucidum within the retinal pigmented epithelium, as in other sciaenids.
+In other sciaenids this structure has been found to contain packed lipid spherules which contribute to its reflective properties.

+Extensive pharyngeal tooth pads are present in upper and lower sets, with cardiform and villiform teeth gradually being replaced by molariform teeth as the fish grows larger.

 Geographic distribution

 Freshwater drum are the only North American member of their family to exclusively inhabit freshwater (freshwater family members in genera Pachypops, Pachyurus, Petilipinnis and Plagioscion are from South America, while Boesemania is Asian).
 Their great distribution range goes as far north as the Hudson Bay, and reaches as far south as Guatemala.
 Their longitudinal distribution goes as far east as the eastern Appalachians and stretches as far west into Texas, Kansas, and Oklahoma.
 Freshwater drum are considered to be one of the most wide-ranging species in North America.